Torch Dimensionality Reduction#

 from sklearn.datasets import fetch_openml

-from torchdr import PCA, TSNE
+from torchdr import PCA, UMAP

 x = fetch_openml("mnist_784").data.astype("float32")